ENGLAND – SOUTHWEST

 St Michael’s Mount.
 Rising out of the middle of Mount Bay just east of Penzance, it is connected to the mainland by a cobbled causeway that can only be crossed at low tide.
 Excavations have revealed Bronze Age artifacts including an axe head, dagger, and metal clasp.
 There has been a monastery here since the 5th century, but the present abbey was mostly built by Benedictine monks during the 12th century.
 It is presently owned by the St Aubyn family and run by the National Trust.

 Sitting on a mountain island, it is almost as iconic a sight as its sister and much more famous, Mt St Michel in France.
-Highlights include the rococo drawing room, armory, 14th-century church, and the cliff-top gardens.
+Highlights include the rococo drawing room, armoury, 14th-century church, and the cliff-top gardens.
 I just made it back over the causeway a few minutes before it flooded at 16:05. £12.50 concession.

 Image result for st michael’s mount cornwall england